ktravers/ktravers.github.io/_posts/2020-01-18-interview-prep-questions.md

 ### Process

-_Just as important as what the team works on is how the team works._
+_How the team works is just as important as what the team works on._

 1. Can you walk me through your team's development process, from planning to shipping?

-1. During your team on the team, what processes have you seen break down?
+1. During your time on the team, what processes have you seen break down?
 How have you adjusted?

 1. What does your onboarding process look like?